Wrongful Death Attorney Frank Bartlett Answers Many Key Questions

-Wrongful death law firm Bartlett Legal Group will fight to get fair and just compensation for families who have lost a loved one due to the negligent, willful, or wrongful act, omission or fault of another.
+Wrongful death law firm Bartlett Legal Group will fight to get you and your family fair and just compensation for your loss of a loved one.

-1) WHAT IS A WRONGFUL DEATH CLAIM?
+1) WHAT IS A WRONGFUL DEATH LAWSUIT?

-Wrongful death lawsuits are meant to compensate those family members left behind after a fatal accident.
-Besides hurting the person who died, the family members of that person are also hurt because they relied on the decedent for financial and emotional support.
-The death may be the result of a murder, reckless driving, a negligent or careless act, malpractice, or many other causes.
-We can help you determine if you have a viable claim.
+A wrongful death is a death due to the negligent, willful, or wrongful act, omission or fault of another.
+Wrongful death or accidental death lawsuits are meant to compensate those family members left behind after a fatal accident.
+You also are hurt if you relied on the decedent for financial and emotional support.
+A wrongful death may be the result of a negligent or careless act, murder, reckless driving, medical malpractice, or many other causes listed below.

-2) WHO CAN FILE A CLAIM?
+4) WHO CAN FILE A WRONGFUL DEATH LAWSUIT?

-5) CAN WE SUE FOR DESTRUCTION OF CAPACITY TO ENJOY LIFE’S ACTIVITIES?
+DESTRUCTION OF CAPACITY TO ENJOY LIFE’S ACTIVITIES.

 Damages are allowed for the destruction of the decedent’s capacity to enjoy life’s activities such as family, work, sports, recreation and other aspects of life.